bwsw/cloudstack-ui/docs/source/CSUI-Start.rst

 To the left you can see the main navigation bar.
 It allows moving from section to section.
 It is configured by an Administrator in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#sidebar-order>`_ by setting a list of left-sidebar sections there.
 The Administrator can set it adjustable, i.e. allow a user to reorder elements in the main navigation bar (except the "Logout" section).
 Please, see the `configuration guide <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#allow-reordering-sidebar>`_ for more information on configuring the navigation bar elements.

+The navigation bar can be hidden or extended using the icon in the upper-left corner.

 .. _Resource_Usage:

 Resource Usage